1. Application of these Terms and Conditions

 (bb) to payment of the cost of having the services supplied again.

 (c) Product warranties are “return to base” unless stated otherwise.
-Where requested Milestone may collect the goods.
-A service fee as per the Schedule of Services will be charged.
+If requested Milestone will attend site to collect the goods.
+Applicable fees and charges in accord with the Milestones Schedule of Services will apply.
+A current Schedule of Services is available on request.

 (d) Individual products carry separate warranty terms and conditions.